ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/how-to-5.md

 cd $HOME/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/
 ```

-Modify the `APP_TYPE` field in the Makefile from the default value of `allon_sensor_tflm` to one of the values in the table below
+The table shows the different options available to use with the web toolkit.
+Modify the `APP_TYPE` field in the Makefile to one of the values in the table.

 |APP_TYPE =|Description|
 |---|---|